tool-belt/interface-forge/docusaurus/docs/0-table-of-contents.md

 ---
 id: table-of-contents
 title: Table of Contents
-description: Contents of the interfaceForge documentation
+description: Table of Contents
 slug: /table-of-contents
 sidebar_label: 'Contents'
 sidebar_position: 0
 ---

-Interface-Forge allows you to gracefully generate dynamic mock data and static fixtures in TypeScript.
+Interface Forge is a library for mock data and static fixture generation using TypeScript.

 -   [Installation](./1-installation.md)
 -   Usage